tiffanyswong314/Project-GrubDash/README.md

 ![Starter Code: GrubDash Front End](https://github.com/Thinkful-Ed/starter-grub-dash-front-end) Instructions on how to get the frontend application up and running are included in the repository.
 ![Home Screen of GrubDash Front End](https://res.cloudinary.com/strive/image/upload/w_1000,h_1000,c_limit/1fc7f916e2146e659f7934a73b103e25-home.png)
-Again, it is not necessary to connect the frontend to successfully complete this project.

-## Project setup
-Follow the instructions below to get this project up and running on your own machine:
-    - Download the Qualified assessment files to your computer.
-    - Run npm install to install the project and run git init to initialize a Git repository.

-## Running tests
-To run the tests, you can run the following command:
->npm test

 ## Instructions
 Your goal for this lesson is to get the tests to pass.